Staff & Board Members

 - Ashley joined the Sportswomen of Colorado Board because of her love of sports and her passion for supporting and encouraging girls and women is sports.

 - Ashley has been involved in sports her entire life through coaching and playing.
 Ashley is a Las Vegas native and UNLV graduate with a B.S. in Kinesiological Sciences.
 She then worked in occupational therapy while coaching girls varsity high school basketball.
 Ashley moved to Colorado in 2011 and earned a M.B.A., with a concentration in Sports and Entertainment Management from CU Denver.
-Ashley is now Vice President of Fraud at FirstBank.
+Ashley is now Vice President of Human Resources at FirstBank.

 - Ashley’s goal is to introduce young professionals to Sportswomen of Colorado and grow the visibility of Sportswomen of Colorado.

 - Ashley enjoys spending time with her family and being outdoors.
 Her favorite phrase encourages others to promote themselves each and every day; “No one looks out for you in life, except YOU”.

 A native of Colorado, Amber Schweitzer resides in Parker.
 She earned her BA in Kinesiology from the University of Northern Colorado.

 She currently teaches Yoga, Adventure, and Health at Castle View High School.
 Her thoughtful curriculum is delivered to reflect self-acceptance and inclusion.
 Each class has a daily focus on fostering respect for self and others, while celebrating uniqueness.
 Amber is currently GLSEN’s Educator of the Year.

 Amber is a co-founder of Sabercat Basketball Club and the founder of PEP Club Sports.
 She, also, sits on the Board of Directors for SHAPE Colorado.
 In her spare time, she discovered a passion for playing semi-pro tackle football.

 Terri Ward, Vice President